 Issuer Bank of Ireland Group plc (BOIG or the Issuer).
 BOIG is a public limited company under the laws of Ireland with registered number 593672.
 The principal legislation under which BOIG operates is the Companies Act.
 BOIG is a non-operating holding company and is the ultimate parent of the group of BOIG and its subsidiaries' (collectively, the Group), which includes a number of companies operating in the financial services sector.
 As BOIG is a non-operating holding company and conducts substantially all of its operations through its direct subsidiary, The Governor and Company of the Bank of Ireland (BOI), and its indirect subsidiaries, it depends largely upon the receipt of dividends, distributions, loans or advances from such subsidiaries.
 BOIG became the ultimate parent of the Group in 2017 following the corporate reorganization implemented by way of Scheme of Arrangement under the Companies Act, which became effective on July 7, 2017 and which resulted in the Issuer being introduced as the listed holding company of the Group.
 See "Risk Factors-The Notes will be obligations exclusively of the Issuer, which is a holding company, and the Issuer's ability to make payments to the holders of the Notes depends largely upon the receipt of dividends, distributions, interest or advances from its wholly or partially owned subsidiaries".
-Notes Offered US\$1,000,000,000 6.253% Fixed-to-Fixed Rate Notes due 2026 (the Notes).
-Issue Price 100.000% of the nominal amount plus accrued interest, if any, from September 16, 2022.
-Interest Commencement Date / Issue Date September 16, 2022.
-Stated Maturity Date September 16, 2026.
-Interest Rate During the initial fixed rate period, interest will accrue from September 16, 2022 on the Notes at a rate of 6.253% per annum.
-During the reset fixed rate period, interest will accrue on the Notes at a fixed annual rate equal to the applicable U.S. Treasury Rate (as defined herein) as determined by the Calculation Agent (as defined herein) on the Reset Determination Date (as defined herein), plus 265 basis points (2.650%).
-Initial Fixed Rate Period From, and including, September 16, 2022 to, but excluding, September 16, 2025 (the Reset Date).
-Reset Fixed Rate Period From, and including, the Reset Date to, but excluding, September 16, 2026 (the Maturity Date).
-Interest Payment Dates Interest accrued on the Notes during the initial fixed rate period will be payable semiannually in arrears on March 16 and September 16 of each year, commencing on March 16, 2023, with each such interest payment date during the initial fixed rate period as a fixed rate interest payment date.
+Notes Offered US \$1,000,000,000 5.601% Fixed-to-Floating Rate Notes due 2030 (the Notes).
+Issue Price 100.000% of the nominal amount plus accrued interest, if any, from March 20, 2024.
+Interest Commencement Date / Issue Date March 20, 2024.
+Maturity Date March 20, 2030.
+Optional Redemption Date March 20, 2029.
+Fixed Interest Rate During the fixed rate period, interest will accrue from March 20, 2024 on the Notes at a rate of 5.601% per annum.
+Fixed Rate Period From, and including, March 20, 2024 to, but excluding, March 20, 2029 (the Optional Redemption Date).
+Floating Interest Rate During the floating rate period, interest will accrue on the Notes at a floating rate equal to the Benchmark (as defined herein), as determined by the Calculation Agent (as defined herein) quarterly on each Interest Determination Date (as defined herein), plus 162 basis points (1.62%) (the Margin).
+Floating Rate Period From, and including, the Optional Redemption Date to, but excluding, March 20, 2030 (the Maturity Date).